talorlik/ldap-2fa-on-k8s/README.md

 1. Go to GitHub → Actions tab
 2. Select "Application Infrastructure Destroying" workflow
 3. Click "Run workflow"
+4. Type **yes** in the confirmation input
-4. Select environment (prod or dev) and region
+5. Select environment (prod or dev) and region
-5. Click "Run workflow"
+6. Click "Run workflow"

 The workflow will: